 MK Deaf Zone – Broughton Pavilion

-The new community club was based in Broughton Pavilion and provided a number of activities such as a Wednesday lunch club for over 65s (although any age was welcome) and Deaf Club events on Saturday evenings.
-MK Deaf Zone developed into a collection of different activities: badminton group, walking group, climbing group and craft group.
+The new community club was based in Broughton Pavilion and provided a number of activities, such as a Wednesday lunch club for over 65s (although any age was welcome) and Deaf Club events on Saturday evenings.
+MK Deaf Zone developed a collection of different activities such as a badminton group, walking group, climbing group and craft group.
 All groups were headed by volunteers who had an interest in the particular activity.

 Group activities were further supported by advice and employment sessions run by Access Ambassadors.